in Roofnest Tips & Features / by Tim Nickles

 Soft Shell Roof Top Tents

-- Significantly longer setup and take-down time: Because soft shell roof top tents require a protective cover, must be folded out, and require tent poles, they’re harder to setup and exponentially harder to take down (especially in any kind of bad weather – rain, wind especially, and snow).
+Because soft shell roof top tents require a protective cover, must be folded out, and require tent poles, they’re harder to set up and exponentially harder to take down (especially in any kind of bad weather – rain, wind especially, and snow).